laristra/flecsi/sphinx/src/build.rst

   GASNet is only required if Legion support is enabled.

 * **CMake** |br|
-  We currently require CMake version 3.9 or greater.
+  We currently require CMake version 3.12 or greater.

 * **Boost** |br|
-  Boost is only required if you wish to enable program options support in the FleCSI unit test and tutorial executables.
-Please read this explanation for more information.
+  We require *program_options*, *serialization*, and *stacktrace*.

 * **Doxygen** |br|
   Doxygen is only required to build the interface documentation.

 * **Sphinx** |br|
-  Sphinx only required to build the web-based documentation.
+  Sphinx is only required to build the web-based documentation.
 We are currently using Sphinx 1.1.0.
 We also require the Sphinx RTD Theme (using version 0.4.2).
 These can be installed on most Linux systems using pip.